-On-call firefighters need to live or work within an agreed travel time (or turn-out time) of their local fire station so they are able to respond to an emergency from the moment their alerter goes off while driving at normal road speeds.
+On-call firefighters need to live or work within an agreed travel time (or turn-out time) of their local fire station.
 As we can't predict when an emergency occurs, on-call firefighters need to be flexible with their home or work activities because when their alerter goes off, they need to stop what they're doing and go to the fire station immediately.